-The interior design internship is an Interior Design degree requirement, which gives the student the opportunity to apply design theory to a practical work experience.
+The interior architecture internship is an Interior Architecture degree requirement, which gives the student the opportunity to apply design theory to a practical work experience.
 It provides an opportunity for one to confer with and to observe successful design firms.
-A large part of a student’s learning about the profession of interior design can be gained through constant observation and awareness of the built environment and by actual experience gained from working with persons in the professional interior design field.
-A positive attitude coupled with the knowledge one receives during the internship experience can start the student toward a rewarding career in interior design.
+A large part of a student’s learning about the profession of interior architecture can be gained through constant observation and awareness of the built environment and by actual experience gained from working with persons in the professional interior design field.
+A positive attitude coupled with the knowledge one receives during the internship experience can start the student toward a rewarding career in interior architecture.

 The student receives three (3) semester hours of university academic credit for participation in the internship program (320 hours).
 A grade is earned on the basis of the student’s involvement in the work of the firm, the written reports, the research paper and the final presentation.
 All correspondence between the student and the coordinator is treated in a strictly confidential manner.